 In contrast, the main.avm partition is intended for user applications.
-Currently, the main.avm partition starts at address 0x210000, and it is to that location to which application developers should flash their application AVM files.
+Currently, the main.avm partition starts at address 0x210000 for thin images or 0x250000 for images with Elixir modules, and it is to that location to which application developers should flash their application AVM files.